 The MSN Community Public Health Nursing degree from the University of North Carolina at Charlotte is intended to educate future leaders in the health field.
 The program can be completed on a part-time basis with 38 credits needed from public health classes.
 Graduates from the University of North Carolina’s dual nursing degree track have found positions in wellness centers, government agencies, home health centers, and community organizations.

 One of the largest universities in the state, the University of North Carolina at Charlotte has an undergraduate population that exceeds 24,000.
 In-state tuition is very low with out-of-state subject to higher annual costs.
-The college is home to numerous public research projects including those in the field of education and urban development.
+The University is home to numerous public research projects including those in the field of education and urban development.

 Degree: MSN – Community Public Health Nursing